 Countermelody is a podcast devoted to the glory and the power of the human voice raised in song.
 Singer and vocal aficionado Daniel Gundlach explores great singers of the past and present focusing in particular on those who are less well-remembered today than they should be.
 Daniel’s lifetime in music as a professional countertenor, pianist, vocal coach, voice teacher, and journalist yields an exciting array of anecdotes, impressions, and “inside stories.”
-Occasional guests from the “business” (singers, conductors, composers, coaches, and teachers) lend their distinctive insights.
-At Countermelody’s core is the interaction between singers of all stripes, their instruments, and the connection they make to the words they sing.
-At Countermelody’s core is the interaction between singers of all stripes, their instruments, and the connection they make to the words they sing.
-Please visit the Countermelody website (www.countermelodypodcast.com) for additional content including artist photos and episode setlists.
-And please head to my Patreon page at www.patreon.com/countermelody to pledge your monthly support at whatever level you can afford.
-Bonus episodes available only to Patreon supporters are currently available and further bonus content including interviews and livestreams is planned for the upcoming season.
+At Countermelody’s core is the celebration of great singers of all stripes, their instruments, and the connection they make to the words they sing.
+By clicking on the following link (https://linktr.ee/CountermelodyPodcast) you can find the dedicated Countermelody website which contains additional content including artist photos and episode setlists.
+The link will also take you to Countermelody’s Patreon page, where you can pledge your monthly support at whatever level you can afford.
+Bonus episodes available exclusively to Patreon supporters are currently available and further bonus content including interviews and livestreams is planned for the upcoming season.